-Jul 26 , 2020
+Aug 14 , 2020

-A Cat can be quite a difficult pet to handle.
+Cat owners know that a cat can be quite a difficult pet to handle.
 They generally prefer independence and can be hostile towards someone capturing them.
 In such situations, you need patience and some clever thinking to catch them.

-Getting the right carrier
+Buying the right cat carrier

-Step 1: Set the carrier in a location and put a soft blanket at its bottom.
+- Step 1: Set the carrier in a location and put a soft blanket at its bottom.

-Step 2: Keep some cat food inside the carrier as well, to lure the cat
+- Step 2: Keep some cat food inside the carrier as well, to lure the cat.

-Step 3: Make use of pheromone spray if your cat gets aggressive.
+- Step 3: Make use of pheromone spray if your cat gets aggressive.

-Step 4: Make sure your cat is comfortable inside the carrier.
+- Step 4: Make sure your cat is comfortable inside the carrier.

 - Step 5: Acclimatize your cat inside the carrier before taking it with you.
 A cat which is perfectly familiar with it's environment will be less aggressive than one that isn't familiar with it.
 This means you may want to make some time a week or tow before you travel to let your cat become familiar with the space.